 HOW TO ACCESS COURSE CONTENT:

 The course link will open the Moodle site for you.
-In order to access Moodle, you will need to request an ID and password for this program.
+In order to access Moodle, you will need to sign in as a guest.
 When the site opens, follow these steps:

-- Click 'Fish and Wildife', then click 'Principles and Techniques of Electrofishing'.
+- Click the course 'Principles and Techniques of Electrofishing'.